 Edda Braune Bedroom September 18th, 2017

-Rosetta Loreta Bathroom September 25th, 2017
+Rosetta Loreta Bathroom September 26th, 2017

-Orlene Lefebvre Bedroom September 25th, 2017
+Orlene Lefebvre Dining Room September 26th, 2017

 Orlene Lefebvre Bathroom September 25th, 2017

 Use fancy little trays to collect and curate your bath items; place a few bath oils and soaps on one a cluster of votive candles on another.
 Potted plants are a wonderful way to add mystery and depth.
 Try ferns orchids or a palm.
 Mood lighting is key for the spa escape look so look beyond the standard choices for interesting light fixtures.
 I adore Moroccan hanging lanterns; hung alone or in a cluster they add a big punch of style and cast an amazing glow.
 Cultivate the feel of a five‐star European hotel with rich materials glossy finishes and a tightly edited black and white palette.
 Search vintage shops for a small glass‐front cabinet to use for towel storage.
 Paint it in the glossiest darkest black you can find then fill it with fluffy white towels.